aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 #
 # Custom Block Rules
-# These replace "Drop All" or "Drop Established" or "Application Drop Established" default actions
+# These replace "Drop All" or "Drop Established" or "Application Drop Established" default actions.
+Do not use these custom block rules with any firewall policy default actions.
 #
 # Egress Default Block Rules
 pass tcp $HOME_NET any -> any any (msg:"Allow three-way handshake to be setup by $HOME_NET"; flow:not_established, to_server; sid:999990;)